rubrikinc/use-case-aws-native-secrets-rotation/docs/quick-start.md

 1. Deploy the rotation logic and IAM assets into your hub account using deploy_lambda_function.cform
 2. Deploy the IAM assets into your spoke accounts using deploy_crossaccount_role.cform
 3. Create IAM access keys for each IAM user
-4. Add cloud native sources to Rubrik for each spoke account
+4. Add cloud native sources to Rubrik for each AWS account
 5. Create secrets for each AWS account in AWS Secrets Manager as documented, validate rotation works properly

 ## 1. Deploy the rotation logic and IAM assets into your hub account using deploy_lambda_function.cform